edwardtay/Crypto-Resources/index.md

 ## 1. EARN ##
 💼
-<ins>Jobs</ins> - You don't have to be a developer in order to contribute to this emrging industry.
+<ins>Jobs</ins> - You don't have to be a developer in order to contribute to this emerging industry.
 - [Angel List](https://angel.co/blockchains/jobs)
 - [Crypto Job List](https://cryptojobslist.com)
 - [Cryptocurrency Jobs](https://cryptocurrencyjobs.co)